The online application for fall 2019 will be available September 1.

 If your application is not complete by February 15, we will try to respond within twelve weeks of its completion, but we cannot guarantee a decision by a particular date.
 Please note that the Committee on Admissions may choose to return applications filed after the February 15 deadline.

-Applicants must take the LSAT no later than December 2017.
-The oldest score we will accept is from the October 2012 LSAT administration.
+Applicants who wish to be considered for Early Decision admission must take the LSAT or GRE no later than November 2018.
+All other applicants must take the LSAT or GRE no later than January 2019.
+The oldest score we will accept is from the October 2013 LSAT administration.

 Final decisions for some of those placed on the waitlist may not be made until late summer.